 Time Limits

-All MS degree course requirements should be completed by the end of the first year of study.
+All MS degree course requirements should be completed by the end of the second year of study.

-MS students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
+MS students who have been absent from the program for five or more consecutive years will not be able to use those courses before their absence for satisfying degree requirements.

 Grievances and Appeals